Metal Storm logo

 In my recent reviews of Ad Infinitum, I pondered whether Melissa Bonny’s new project The Dark Side Of The Moon would fill the void vacated by Ad Infinitum’s shift away from the style of their debut, Chapter I: Monarchy.
 Having now heard Metamorphosis, it turns out the answer to that question is a pretty conclusive no.

 To be honest, I should have been prepared, what with the band declaring at the time of signing with Napalm Records that they would be “transforming our favourite cinematic themes into powerful metal tracks”, not to mention their first release being a cover of “Jenny Of Oldstones” from Game Of Thrones.
 This first cover resulted from a bet between Bonny and Feuerschwanz guitarist Hans Platz, who dared the former to record a metal version of the song, before recruiting fellow Feuerschwanzer Jenny Diehl on harp and Morten Løwe Sørensen (Amaranthe) on drums to round out the line-up.
-To be honest, metal covers of TV/film/game music lie somewhere towards the bottom of my hierarchy of metal-related instruments, but since I already committed to reviewing the album before I realized what it involved, I gave it a shot anyway.
+To be honest, metal covers of TV/film/game music lie somewhere towards the bottom of my hierarchy of metal-related output, but since I already committed to reviewing the album before I realized what it involved, I gave it a shot anyway.

 It's fair to acknowledge that these covers are at least a level or two above YouTube shred versions of the Skyrim or Game Of Thrones themes in terms of artistic merit, what with The Dark Side Of The Moon containing accomplished musicians, including the as-always compelling Bonny on vocals, as well as adding symphonic arrangements to these re-interpretations.
 For Metamorphosis, the group have included music from League Of Legends, Harry Potter, Lord Of The Rings/The Hobbit, Vikings, The Hunger Games and The Witcher, along with a couple of original compositions.
 It’s a range of covers that, while not remotely diving into cinematic deep cut territory, at least doesn’t entirely opt for the most obvious song choices.